Tearnote/gamecraft-website/README.md

 ![Screenshot of the Asset Store page](doc/highlights/asset-store.png)

-The Asset Store page showcases thumbnails of some 3D models featured in the product, with a link to access the full store within the product itself.
+The Asset Store page showcases thumbnails of some 3D models featured in the product, as well as interactible audio assets, with a link to access the full store within the product itself.

 ![Screenshot of the Pricing page](doc/highlights/pricing.png)